-The slate spoon drain in Barr Street is historically, aesthetically and scientifically significant on a local level as a rare example of the use of slate for this purpose and one of the few early examples of engineering road infrastructure remaining in the whole shire.
+The slate spoon drain in Barr Street is historically, aesthetically and scientifically significant on a local level as a rare example of the use of slate for this purpose and one of the few examples of hand made engineering road infrastructure remaining in the whole shire.
 (AHC.
 C.2, H 1,